 Lastly, you need to match fields on the source to fields on the target in the mapping spreadsheet:

 |SOURCE FIELD||TARGET FIELD|

 |Invoice Status||Invoice Status|

 You can map a single field on the source to multiple fields on the target.
 In the example above, ‘Sales ID’ on the source is being copied to two different metadata fields on the target, ‘Sales ID’ and ‘Sales Office ID.’

-Every metadata field on the source must be mapped to a field on the target, or the spreadsheet validation will fail, but as previously mentioned, you can have unmapped fields on the target.
-And while all columns in your metadata .csv file will be reported to the “Metadata CSV to Templates” tab, you can delete these rows from the spreadsheet, they will be ignored, and the map will also validate.
+- While all columns in your metadata .csv file will be reported to the “Metadata CSV to Templates” tab, you can delete any rows from the spreadsheet that you don’t want to map, they will be ignored, and the map will also validate.

 - You do not need to have a metadata listing in the .csv for every file selected for transfer.
 Files that are not listed in the metadata .csv will transfer over without any metadata.